 2) Fixing typos, punctuation, grammar mistakes, and style.

 3) Making sure the structure of the text makes sense in terms of order, flow, and clarity.

 4) Checking everything from a factual perspective: names and titles, dates and locations, math, sources, etc.

 5) Rewriting for readability as needed.

-At the end of the day, effective content writing is making compelling arguments.
-While convincing search engines to rank your content highly is important, convincing your human audience to do what you’d like them to (like a businessperson) should be your ultimate goal.
+At the end of the day, effective content writing, like effective copywriting in general, is making compelling arguments.
+While convincing search engines to rank your content highly is important, converting your human audience should be your ultimate goal.
 As I argued in a blog post on this site, this is why tech startups should consider hiring content marketers from outside of the tech bubble.